The stress response, nervous system and the benefits of somatic movement.

 The benefits of movement

 Movement like yoga, breathwork, shaking or grounding can help to signal safety in the body and release stress hormones.
-Movement plays a powerful role in regulating the nervous system—especially when done with awareness.
+Movement plays a powerful role in regulating the nervous system, especially when done with awareness.
 Whether it's yoga, somatic movement, walking, or gentle shaking, movement helps shift us out of stress responses and into more balanced states.
-Stress and trauma often create muscular holding patterns—tight jaws, clenched shoulders, braced bellies.
+Stress and trauma often create muscular holding patterns, tight jaws, clenched shoulders, braced bellies.
 Movement helps discharge that stored energy from the body, creating space for relaxation and ease.

 Fiona MacLeod

+With a deep understanding of the nervous system and trauma, Fiona combines gentle movement, breathwork, and mindful awareness to help clients release stress, process trauma, and restore emotional balance.
 Drawing on years of experience and training, Fiona creates a safe, nurturing space where clients can reconnect with their bodies, cultivate resilience, and find greater ease in daily life.
 Whether working in person or online, her approach is tailored to each individual’s unique journey.
+Based in East Ballina NSW

 https://www.somatic-movement-therapy.com